 What can you do if your favorite cashmere sweater ends up soaking wet and shrunk in the wash?
 Before you donate it to your local thrift store for a child to wear, there is a chance you can save it.
 The techniques we’re about to share work the best on natural fibers like cashmere and cotton.
 Synthetic blends are not as responsive to reverse shrinking tricks.
 This guide will help you determine if you can save your cashmere sweater and give you the best practices for restoring it to its original size.

 Cashmere is synonymous with luxury.
 Made of rare goat fibers that are soft and light, the fabric is up to three times as warm as sheep’s wool.
 High-end cashmere comes at a high cost, but it can last for years and be a wardrobe staple that adds much value.
 But with its delicate softness comes great responsibility to care for it properly.
 If you wash cashmere in high heat, you can warp its structure and cause the fabric to pill.
-To make sure that cozy cashmere cardigan women count on doesn’t shrink, be careful keep it separate in the wash from your low-maintenance clothing.
+To make sure that cozy women's cashmere cardigan doesn’t shrink, be careful keep it separate in the wash from your low-maintenance clothing.

 Avoid high heat washing and drying cycles.
 For the best results, use the delicate or wool cycle and put your clothing in a mesh washing bag.
 You can also wash your sweater by hand with a gentle cleanser.
 To resist pilling, turn your sweater inside out before you wash it.
 After you take the sweater out of the wash, gently stretch it out while it is damp.
 Always use a detergent that is made for delicate fabrics like wool or cashmere for the best results.